 Select Home Warranty coverage plans can include ice makers that are part of a refrigerator unit.
 Our coverage includes components and parts, including motors and thermostats.

-Naturally, you’ll want coverage for your refrigerator, too.
+Naturally, you’ll want coverage for refrigerator, too.
 SHW also offers excellent refrigerator coverage, guaranteeing all parts and components.
 It can save you a lot of money if you ever have to deal with a dying refrigerator.

 The average cost of ice maker repairs can exceed $300.
 Refrigerator repair costs can run over $1,000, depending on the issue.
 Having a home warranty can significantly reduce these costs and all of the stress that comes with breakdowns and malfunctions.